jvillste/zettelkasten/low level cloud infrastructure.md

 - what software should be run
 - in how many processes
 - in which availability zones
-- what disk parititons should they mount
+- what disk partitions should they mount
 - what networks should the processes have access to

 Each software has it's own configuration file in addition to the infrastructure definition file.
 When the configuration changes, the affected process should be restarted.
 Processes should be started and terminated accordingly to the infrastructure definition.

-Speficially the processes and hardware configuration should not be defined by API calls.
+Specifically the processes and hardware configuration should not be defined with API calls.
 The configuration should be based on version controlled files and the cloud platform should allocate hardware and start and terminate processes based on the configuration file changes.

 The software in the cloud processes should not require a linux distribution, i.e. a container to run.
 It should be a [WASM](https://webassembly.org/) binary that uses [WASI](https://wasi.dev/) and [WebGPU](https://en.wikipedia.org/wiki/WebGPU) to access the hardware on which it is run.
 See [[universal sandbox]].